 - want to inform the ASF of any new staff or other changes

-To be eligible for funding, LAs and RAAs must apply to the ASF within 3 months of assessing a family’s support needs.
+To be eligible for funding, local authorities and RAAs must apply to the ASF within 3 months of assessing a family’s support needs.

-The ASF is available for children up to and including the age of 21, or 25 with an education, health and care (EHC) plan, who have been:
+The ASF is available for children and young people up to and including the age of 21, or 25 with an education, health and care plan, who:

 Maximum funding allocations for each child

-Until the end of the financial year 2019 to 2020 the ASF will have 2 fair access limits:
+Until the end of March 2025, the ASF will have 2 fair access limits:

 - £2,500 per child per year for specialist assessment